 The purpose of this team is to support the campus community (faculty, students and staff) during the 15 months of construction on the renovation and expansion of Tutt Library.
 The team will build upon the work previously done by the Block Project Team led by Chaplain Kate Holbrook that was completed in December 2015.
 The Block Project recommendations were guided by principles based on the foundation that these the construction project is a great opportunity to building community resiliency, practice the flexibility that Block Plan is built on, develop new relationships, experiment with new collaborations and help the community reflect on our work in new ways.

 The Disruption Team is charged with developing and implementing initiatives, programs and events that focus on the six sections outline in the Block Project

 The Team will be allocated a budget that is to be used for all activities related to their initiatives, communications, events, and programs.
 The team leader will be responsible for sharing updates on the work of the team with the President’s Office.

-Traci Freeman, Chair and Director of Colket Student Learning Center
+Traci Freeman, Chair and Director of Colket Center for Academic Excellence

 Marianne Aldrich, Circulation Team Coordinator